 So how should one think about profit?
 Is it a virtue or a vice?
-Is it essential to our way of life?
-Or is it something we put up with as part of our free market system allowing the self interest of some to earn a profit as part of producing needed goods and services for the whole?
+Is it something essential to our way of life?
+Or is it something we put up with as part of our free market system allowing the self interest of some to earn a profit to produce the needed goods and services for the whole?

 Profit is usually defined in economic terms.
 It is that surplus or positive bottom line that results when revenue exceeds expenses.
-For the investor or shareholder, it only occurs when that bottom line or returns exceeds the cost of capital.
+For the investor or shareholder, it only occurs when returns exceed cost of capital.

-And so profit is often used as a measure of the effectiveness of the business firm.
+And so profit is often used as a measure of the effectiveness of a business firm.
 Profit is the engine that generates capital; the source for the creation of wealth.
 But its function is not limited to business.
-Without charitable contributions and other sources of revenue exceeding expenses, the non-profit soon realizes that it doesn't have enough capital and is in the process of going financially bankrupt.
+Without charitable contributions and other sources of revenue consistently exceeding expenses, the non-profit does not have the needed capital to do its mission and soon realizes that it is in the process of going financially bankrupt.

 The same is true for every family unit in our society.
-If expenses continue to exceed income, a day of reckoning is only just around the corner.
+If expenses continue to exceed income, a day of reckoning is just around the corner.
 I would suggest that this principal also applies to government.
-There is an ultimate limit to what you can borrow to cover deficits.
+There is an ultimate limit to the amount you can borrow to cover deficits.